 I was introduced to meat pie while I was dating my husband who is from Ghana.
 My first encounter was when my mother-in-law baked it for me, and I totally enjoyed it!
 Meat Pie is made in many West African countries such as: Nigeria, Cameroon, and Sierra Leone, to list a few.
 It is a popular appetizer at most African gatherings that I have attended, and I always enjoy having 2 or more of them.
 I do hope you guys enjoy this recipe as much as my family did!
 Have a great weekend and do not forget to subscribe to my website.
 I would love to keep you guys updated when I make a post or when I send out premium recipes.

-The butter has to be very cold.
-I like to put mine in the freezer, then, in the morning, I’ll bring it down to the fridge so it would not be very hard, just cold.
+The butter must be very cold.
+I like to put mine in the freezer, then, in the morning, I will bring it down to the fridge so it would not be hard, just cold.
 The shortening can be kept in the fridge also.

-I love to section my dough before placing it into the fridge because it’s so much easier to work with; while you are rolling out one section keep the others in the fridge.
+I love to section my dough before placing it into the fridge because it is so much easier to work with; while you are rolling out one section, keep the others in the fridge.

 I use a round glass bowl that is 6 inches in diameter to cut the crust/pastry.

 Flaky Crust with a delicious meat filling.
 Definitely a Crowd pleaser

 ½ cup of very cold unsalted butter (1 stick)

 ½ cup of Crisco shortening